ibm-messaging/mq-gitops-samples/ccdt-deployment/README.md

-# GitOps - JSON CCDT web server on OpenShift deployment sample
+# This sample demonstrates how to deploy an nginx web server on OpenShift that will serve a JSON CCDT file

 This folder contains an ArgoCD application that can be used to deploy an nginx web server that will serve a JSON ccdt file, alternatively you can deploy the YAML samples in this order: